spurintel/python-feed-tools/README.md

 Python examples for downloading and processing spur feeds.
 All scripts were tested with python version 3.10.12.

+## Disclaimer

+No actual processing is done (e.g., writing to a file, inserting into a database).
+The scripts only print the number of lines processed and the time taken to process them.

 ## Scripts

 There are two main scripts in this repository: